Fattcat/PyHider/README.md

 # PyHider
 PyHider - Steghide Automation Software
 Your New Generation of passwords

 # Commands
+- Extr_Steg_Password --> GET Hidden Password FROM Image
+- Hide_Steg_Password --> HIDE Password TO Your Image
+- -h or --help --> Show Again this for Help
+- -e or exit for exit this script :D

 # Will be added :
 - Send saved password In Image to Other PC using WiFi